jonasbkarlsson/ev_smart_charging/README.md

 3. Check that charging is started.
 4. PRESS the Manually stop charging.
 5. Check that charging is stopped.
+6. PRESS the Manually start charging.
+7. Check that charging is started.

 If the above works, the integration is able to control the charging.